Lkt226/background-for-job/README.md

 3. 13/09 - send timer to header on break time

+4. 13/09 - add modules on grid

+5. 13/09 - create and add modules, online.

+6. 14/09 - modules configs for diferents designs

+7. 14/09 - add item on press Enter with input selected

 ### Notes

 i'm add a todo list 05/09 but not save, and don't stylized current.